West Cornwall · TR26 · Cornwall Council West

 Why St Ives is its own job.

-St Ives operates a Neighbourhood Plan with a principal residence policy on most new dwellings — second homes and holiday lets face strong policy resistance.
+Two things shape a St Ives application: parish character and policy.
+On policy — st Ives operates a Neighbourhood Plan with a principal residence policy on most new dwellings — second homes and holiday lets face strong policy resistance.
 The Conservation Area covers Downalong, the harbour and most of the town centre, where granite, slate and lime-render detailing is non-negotiable.
 For loft conversion specifically, parts of St Ives sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around St Ives drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every St Ives project as a TR26-area job first — not a generic Cornwall job with a postcode bolted on.
+Get that local reading right and the rest of the St Ives programme tends to run on time.
+On granite terraces in particular — the kind you'll also find toward Carbis Bay — the loft conversion brief always has to read the existing fabric first.

 Planning note